-When you work with Timing Solution software, all important things will be happening in the Main Window.
+When you work with Timing Solution software, all important things are happening in the Main Window.
 This is how it usually looks, together with labels that show groups of buttons related to one theme:

 However, when you open the software, the main field is empty, and majority of buttons is not available.

-To activate program's features, you need to start with data download and necessary calculations.
+To activate program's features, you need to start with downloading some data and making necessary calculations.

-Before making any forecast, you need to decide what financial instrument you would like to work with.
-And you need to find the data for your financial instrument.
+Before making any forecast, you need to decide what financial instrument you would like to work with and you need to find the data for your financial instrument.
 Together with the program, you will get the price history files only for some financial instruments.
 They are helpful while you are learning to use the program.
 However, for a better forecast, you need a source of the most recent data.
-You may get this info as some file, or from some data feed source such as Yahoo/Quandl or for a fee from some commercial data provider.
+You may get this info from a file you have downloaded, or from a free data feed source such as Yahoo/Quandl or for a fee from some commercial data provider.
 If you prefer to get your data from some data providing service (as an example, e-Signal), you should be signed to this service.
 It is your responsibility to find the data.
 Timing Solution team does not provide any data feed.
 Instead, Timing Solution software has a recently designed expert system of downloading data.
 It can read practically any data format known on the market.
 There are some data files though that the program does not read now (and some new formats may appear in the future).
 If you encounter such data, please let us know sending an email to firstname.lastname@example.org.

 This is the very first step; other steps are shown below.
 They are slightly different, depending on the source of your data.

 You may have data saved previously on your computer as a text file.
 If it is the case, follow these steps:

-You have to chose the folder with Metastock files and click "Metastock" tab;
+- choose the folder with Metastock files and click "Metastock" tab;

 Choose your item there and follow the screen prompts.